forwards/surveys-public/survey-forms/useR2021/useR2021_demographics_survey_questions.md

 Gender diverse (gender non-conforming/gender-fluid/other gender minority) Prefer not to respond

+AST: open comment box in addition to this?

-### Do you identify as LGBT+ (lesbian, gay, bisexual, transgender, other sexual or gender minority)?
+### Do you identify as LGBTQ+ (lesbian, gay, bisexual, transgender, other sexual or gender minority)?
 Choose one of the following answers
 Please choose only one of the following:
 Yes
 No
 Prefer not to respond

+AST: open comment box in addition to this?

 ### Do you have any disabilities or impairments that affect the way you work/study or place special requirements on your working/learning environment?
 Select all that apply:
 Comment only when you choose an answer.